hardin47/website/Math58/Notes/06-CorRegInf.md

 #### Residual Plots {-}

 Within a residual plot, you should be looking for the same types of things you want in a scatter plot.
-[See the residual plots provided in section \@ref(ex:cat).]
+[See the residual plots provided in section \@ref(ex:cat2).]

 * a roughly symmetric cloud of points above and below the horizontal line at zero, with a higher density of points close to the line than far from the line,
 * little noticeable curvature as we move from left to right along the X-axis, and